unosquare/sshdeploy/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/p6c0whp2xfajuu0c?svg=true)](https://ci.appveyor.com/project/geoperez/sshdeploy)
 [![NuGet version](https://badge.fury.io/nu/sshdeploy.svg)](https://badge.fury.io/nu/sshdeploy)

+:star: *Please star this project if you find it useful!*

 A `dotnet` CLI extension that enables quick deployments over SSH.
 This program was specifically designed to streamline .NET application development for the the Raspberry Pi running Raspbian.

-:star: *Please star this project if you find it useful!*
+ The following commands are currently available:
+ * `dotnet monitor` - Watches changes on a single file, if this event is raised then it proceeeds to send the specified source path files over SSH
+ * `dotnet push` - Single use command that trasfers files over SSH

-## Install
+## Installation
 As of now  CLI does not allow command line installation so you'll need to modify your csproj manually.

  ```xml